 If you are of qualifying age and live in England, Scotland or Wales you or your partner might qualify for Pension Credit.
-Currently the State Pension Age is 65 for both men and women, by 2020 it will be 66.
+Currently, the State Pension Age is 66 for both men and women, but it is scheduled to rise in the coming years.

 Pension Credit is made up of two parts Guarantee Credit and Savings Credit; you may be eligible for one or both parts of Pension Credit.
 If you reached State Pension age on or after the 6th April 2016 then you will not be eligible for Savings Credit.

 If you are a single person and have a weekly income of less than £201.04 then Guarantee Credit will top up your income to this amount.
 If you are eligible for Savings Credit then you will receive up to £15.94 in additional credit.

 If you are in a couple and qualify for Pension Credit then Guarantee Credit will ensure you have a joint income of £306.85 per week.
 If you qualify for Savings Credit then you will also be entitled to a further £17.84 per week.

 There's a chance you may be eligible for extra amounts if you have additional responsibilities and costs.
 These include: